 To optimise data-capture and promote improvement, MercyAscot partnered with Cemplicity to implement an electronically run patient experience programme using email to solicit feedback by a means most convenient for the patient.
 Every single patient that provides their email receives the survey via their computer or mobile phone and then is prompted to complete it within a given timeframe.

-Blaik Wilson, Cemplicity Chief Operating Officer, outlines that when a new company even starts considering working with Cemplicity, the first thing he suggests they do is to focus on getting as many patient email addresses on admission as possible.
+Blaik Wilson, Cemplicity CEO, outlines that when a new company even starts considering working with Cemplicity, the first thing he suggests they do is to focus on getting as many patient email addresses on admission as possible.

 While this can be a challenge for some companies, MercyAscot staff seem so enthusiastic about getting as much feedback as possible, they are now getting email addresses from almost 95 percent of patients.
 A phenomenal result!